andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/slide-in-animation-in-swift.md

   - UIView Extension

 ---
-In a previous post about <a title="Fade In / Out Animations as Class Extensions in Swift" href="http://www.andrewcbancroft.com/2014/07/27/fade-in-out-animations-as-class-extensions-with-swift/" target="_blank">fade animations</a> in Swift, I demonstrated how to use a class extension to add the ability for any UIView instance to easily call <span class="lang:swift decode:true  crayon-inline ">fadeIn()</span> or <span class="lang:swift decode:true  crayon-inline ">fadeOut()</span> on itself.
+In a previous post about <a title="Fade In / Out Animations as Class Extensions in Swift" href="http://www.andrewcbancroft.com/2014/07/27/fade-in-out-animations-as-class-extensions-with-swift/" target="_blank">fade animations</a> in Swift, I demonstrated how to use a class extension to add the ability for any UIView instance to easily call `fadeIn()` or `fadeOut()` on itself.
 This strategy was nice – the animations, while simple, would have cluttered my code each time I used them, had I not encapsulated them _somewhere_.
 Employing class extensions in Swift seemed a natural way to provide this functionality to UIViews.

 Well, I liked the idea so much that when it came time for me to implement a slide animation, I kept the same strategy, and I'd like to share my implementation with you today.